 TherapyWorks specializes in treating children from birth to 21 years of age.
-Our team of physical therapists will help children restore function and achieve independence at all levels.
+Pediatric physical therapy is beneficial for increasing and maintaining a child’s muscle strength along with restoring and increasing their range of motion as they grow older.
+Our brilliant and resourceful team of physical therapists will help children restore function and achieve independence at all levels.
 We work to improve muscle strength, range of motion, reflexes, gross motor skills, balance and coordination, functional mobility and gait (walking).

 What we help with

 - Cerebral Palsy

 - Neurodevelopmental Treatment

 “It’s wonderful having a physical therapist working with my son.
 His therapist knows his issues and where he really needs help.
 Both my son’s gait and stamina have improved.”